ancient-military-history

 No formation is invincible, and the Spartan phalanx had significant drawbacks:

 - Vulnerability to flanking: The phalanx could only face one direction effectively.
 If enemy cavalry or light infantry struck from the side or rear, the formation could collapse catastrophically.
 This was the fate of Leonidas at Thermopylae when the Persians found the mountain path.
+Spartans tried to mitigate this by positioning their best troops on the flank that was most vulnerable.

 - Limited tactical flexibility: Once committed, a phalanx could not easily change direction or re-form.
 It was a blunt instrument, excellent for a frontal smash but poor for pursuit or maneuver warfare.
 The Spartans sometimes lost the ability to exploit a broken enemy because their formation could not pursue without losing integrity.
+They had to rely on cavalry (which Sparta lacked) to rout fleeing foes.

 - Attrition of the elite: Spartan citizen numbers were always low—perhaps 8,000 at their peak in the 5th century BCE, down to less than 1,000 by the 4th century.
 Each major battle cost irreplaceable Spartiates.
 The defeat at Leuctra (371 BCE) was catastrophic for Sparta precisely because so many citizens died, leaving the state unable to field an effective phalanx.
+The subsequent Battle of Mantinea (362 BCE) further bled Spartiate ranks.

 Comparison with Other Phalanxes